 With various account ownership titles, that dollar amount can go significantly higher.
 For example, a married couple and their college-age child can open separately titled MaxSafe accounts to greatly broaden their financial protection.

 Wintrust has historically offered this service to locals in Chicago and Milwaukee.
 MaxSafe customers get account summary statements and a Form 1099, too.

 Any individual or entity that has more than $250,000 in deposits at an FDIC-insured bank should see to it that all monies are federally insured.

-And it’s not only diligent savers and high-net-worth individuals who might need extra FDIC coverage.
+It’s not only diligent savers and high-net-worth individuals who might need extra FDIC coverage.
 Corporations, family foundations, governments and charities also use bank networks and other measures to expand federal insurance protection of their deposits.